Harry Reid remembered as a fighter, skilled Senate dealmaker

 Reid reluctantly retired rather than seek reelection in 2016 after an accident while he was exercising left him blind in one eye.
 His life after public office included a fellowship at the University of Nevada, Las Vegas, law school and a role leading a new think tank at the school with former House Speaker John Boehner.
 The Ohio Republican and former congressional rival remembered Reid on Tuesday as “a fighter until the end.”

-Clinton, in a statement, called Reid “a canny and tough negotiator who was never afraid to make an unpopular decision if it meant getting something done that was right for the country.”
+Former President Bill Clinton, in a statement, called Reid “a canny and tough negotiator who was never afraid to make an unpopular decision if it meant getting something done that was right for the country.”
 Obama released a letter he sent recently to Reid telling the ailing Democrat that “I wouldn’t have been president if it hadn’t been for your encouragement and support.”

 Reid was born Dec.
 2, 1939, the son of an alcoholic hard-rock miner who killed himself at 58 and a mother who served as a laundress in a bordello.
 He grew up in a small cabin without indoor plumbing and swam with other children at a local brothel.